stevenabaco/Random-Quote-Generator/README.md

 ## Languages & Frameworks

-This random quote generator was build using HTML, CSS, and Javascript.
+Built using HTML, CSS, and Javascript.